weaveworks-guides/weave-net-legacy/weave-cloud-microservices/includes/setup-kubernetes-sock-shop.md

 ### Run the Load Test on the Cluster

 After the Sock Shop has completely deployed onto the cluster, run a load test from your local machine and view the results in Weave Cloud.
+You should see the architecture of the application "emerge" as different pieces join up.

 ~~~
 docker run -ti --rm --name=LOAD_TEST  weaveworksdemos/load-test -r 10000 -c 20 -h <host-ip:[port number]>